stevegee1/Eagle_Eye/README.md

 EAGLE EYE is a low-cost, easy-to-use platform for decentralized Web3/Crypto policing and DAO community with three variation of users:

-Customers : This category of users pay for service render by the platform with the $Eagle Token.
+Customers : This category of users pay for service render by the platform in $AGOR.
 A user in this category can view the full details of review on a particular /any project of interest existing on any supported blockchain network by querying the database with just the name of the project or more technical, with any address associated to the scam project/community/entity.

 Reviewers: This category of users submit reviews for the platform and earn passively.